 Veeam Agent for Linux is a data protection and disaster recovery solution for physical endpoints and virtual machines running Linux-based operating systems.

-Veeam Agent for Linux can be used by IT administrators who run Linux infrastructure to protect different types of computers and devices: servers, desktops and laptops.
+Veeam Agent can be used by IT administrators who run Linux infrastructure to protect different types of computers and devices: servers, desktops and laptops.
 The solution runs inside the guest OS and does not need access to virtualization infrastructure components.
-Thus, Veeam Agent for Linux can be used to protect Linux server instances deployed in the public cloud, for example, in Microsoft Azure environment.
+Thus, Veeam Agent can be used to protect Linux server instances deployed in the public cloud, for example, in Microsoft Azure environment.

-Veeam Agent for Linux can operate in either standalone or managed mode.
+Veeam Agent can operate in either standalone or managed mode.
 Depending on the mode, Veeam Agent provides different features and limitations.
 To learn more, see Standalone and Managed Operation Modes.

-Veeam Agent for Linux offers a variety of features to protect your data.
-You can create an entire system image backup, back up specific computer volumes or individual directories and files.
-Backups can be stored on a local hard drive, on an external hard drive, in a network shared folder or on a Veeam backup repository.
+Veeam Agent offers a variety of features to protect your data.
+You can create an entire system image backup, back up specific machine volumes or individual directories and files.
+Backups can be stored on a local hard drive, on an external hard drive, in a network shared folder, object storage repository or Veeam backup repository.

 In case of a disaster, you can perform the following restore operations: